 These have quickly become the norm for brides, but not all fake eyelashes are created equal!

 Some are designed to last several weeks, others just a day.
 Some are glued on individually, others as a strip.

-If you’re doing this yourself, practise well in advance of your wedding day.
+If you’re doing this yourself, practice well in advance of your wedding day.
 We’ve all heard the stories of brides gluing their eyes shut just hours before the ceremony!

 Really, it’s another job best left to the professionals!

 * Use lip pencil and lip stain:

 Both will ensure your lip colour lasts for hours.

 If this lip base is done well, a quick swipe with a frosted lip gloss will be all that’s required to freshen your look.